 The mat doesn’t just keep your pet cool, it provides ample cushioning and is a perfect base for their bed, crate, kennel or any floor space.
 You can even use this multi-purpose mat for yourself either to sit on or beneath a laptop for example.

 Lauva gets our top spot thanks to the 2-year warranty accompanying this amazing product; they will get back to you within 24 hours if you have any questions or queries about the item.
 We love the Lauva cooling mat and we hope you and your pooch do too.

 2. Zellar Pet Cooling Mat

-The Zellar dog cooling mat will offer a temperature lower than the surrounding temperature for 4-5 hours which is higher than most on the market.
+The Zellar pet cooling mat will offer your dog a temperature lower than the surrounding temperature for 4-5 hours.
 The temperature difference will be around 8 degrees so pretty significant and cool.

 4. ADEPTNA Self Cooling Gel Pet Dog Cool Mat

-The cover material is 40% polyester and 60% polyester which is durable and scratch proof and flexible enough to bend over other objects such as dog beds, dog crates and the sofa.
-Its ability to fold also makes it highly portable and easy to put away when not in use – it will not take up valuable space in the home.
+The outer material is durable and scratch-proof and flexible enough to bend over other objects such as dog beds, dog crates and the sofa.
+Its ability to fold also makes it highly portable and easy to put away when not in use – it will not take up valuable space in your home.

 5. Volwco Pet Cooling Mat For Dogs

 Unlike the other mats on our list which use a non-toxic gel, the Volwco mat consists of a breathable mesh fabric which dissipates body heat away from the dog, through the material and out.
 This will lower your dog’s temperature by around 3 degrees below the ambient temperature (which isn’t as impressive as the gel pads) – it will keep your dog cool but not cold.